Robinysh/asc18-cntk/README.md

-# This branch is broken and in development, so it is unlikely to be runable.
+# This branch is broken and in development, so it is unlikely to be runnable.

 # Instructions for getting started with bidaf